 - Start a blog on a particular topic you want to write about, then build that blog as a brand.
 For example, if you want to write about travel, you might start a blog called “Traveling Solo” or something.
 I’m positive the URL is already taken, but you get the idea.

-You don’t necessarily need a fancy, self-hosted WordPress blog, although I’d recommend at least buying your name as a URL if it’s available (and you can get a discount via Bluehost with our affiliate link).
-The most important thing, though, is that you have a platform to showcase your work.
+You don’t need a fancy, self-hosted WordPress blog or paid domain, although we recommend at least buying your name as a URL if it’s available (Bluehost is a great, affordable option).
+The most important thing is that you have a platform to showcase your work.

-2. Write for the Job You Want
+2. Write for the job you want.

-When someone offers you a job, even if it’s not your dream gig, they are still paying you to write, so you owe it to them to give it all you’ve got.
-From a more selfish perspective, if Money magazine ever does consider hiring you, they’re going to want to make sure you can handle the job.
+Also, when someone offers you a job, even if it’s not your dream gig, they are still paying you to write, so you owe it to them to give it all you’ve got.
+From a more selfish perspective, if Fortune magazine ever does consider hiring you, they’re going to want to make sure you can handle the job.
 The only way to prove that?
 Show them you can handle the job.

 - Writing copy: In my technical writing job, one of my projects was writing a brochure for a client.
 I leveraged that experience to apply for a job writing copy for a local business.
 They figured if I could write brochures, I could probably handle an “about” page on their website.